-17.1.
+16.1.
 PRE-ADJUSTMENT OF THE BRAKE

-The winches are normally supplied with the brake that requires some adjustment based on the characteristics of the system.
+The winches are normally supplied with the brake that must be adjusted in accordance with the characteristics of the system.
 The braking distance depends on the compression of the brake's springs; the springs need to be adjusted to obtain the braking torque of the braking system that is suitable for the system, and in compliance with EN81.20-50 (See chart).

-If an additional adjustment is required, follow the instructions reported in the following chapter.
+If additional adjustment is required, follow the instructions reported in the following chapter.

-17.2.
+16.2.
 BRAKE ADJUSTMENT